- University of Washington School of Law, Seattle, Washington

 One of Elizabeth’s particular strengths is securing protection for her clients — at the time and in the future.
 She makes sure they don’t overpay, their medical bills are handled properly and settlements are structured to provide ongoing financial security.
 In one case, she was proud to be able to send a client an extra $80,000 that was garnered through careful negotiation of a lien.

-For years, Elizabeth has been actively involved in the leadership of Washington Women Lawyers (WWL), where she currently serves as the president of the organization.
+For years, Elizabeth has been actively involved in the leadership of Washington Women Lawyers (WWL), where she currently serves as the past president of the organization.
 She also volunteers for the University of Puget Sound by participating in admissions events and the Alumni Sharing Knowledge (ASK) Network, and as a volunteer judge for mock trials at local law schools.
 She brings her focus on community service to the firm, where she marshals her colleagues in helping homeless children and providing back-to-school supplies for Tacoma students in need.

 When Elizabeth is not advocating for her clients, she is traveling the world to meet her goal of visiting 50 countries before her 50th birthday.